hoshin/rezume/README.md

 # Features

+* Edit / visualize multiple versions of your resume on the same page
+* Mutualize "core data" like contact information
 * No special tools needed to edit / display / export to PDF
 * You can version your work and keep track of the modifications you did
 * You can switch on/off some features :
     * Display "Relevant assignments" only / display all
     * Display keywords under assignments or not
-* You can insert html code into the assignments descriptions.
+* You can insert HTML code into the assignments descriptions.
 I'd suggest keeping it short though =)
 * Makes a nice header section w/ most relevant data (the basics + twitter / github)
 * Academic knowledge section lets you pick and mix what you want to show (aka, the "show" property on each academic knowledge entry)
 * You can edit all the titles of all the sections and subsections to fit your needs

 # How it works